 Go HERE to find the details and recipes

 8- Thyme Bath

-If you have the aches, chest congestion and a lingering cough, this thyme bath is the perfect thing to get you going onto a QUICK recovery.
+If you have the aches, chest congestion, and a lingering cough, this thyme bath is the perfect thing to get you going onto a QUICK recovery.

 When my kids were small, they would ask for a thyme bath whenever they weren’t feeling well.
 My youngest son is now 24 and had the flu a few weeks ago.
 He came home for a thyme bath because the place he lives doesn’t have a bathtub, only a shower.
-So see how this has been ingrained in their heads as something that WORKS!
+Can you see how this has been ingrained in their heads as something that WORKS!

-The thyme bath is not real labor intensive and most likely you may have everything you need right there in your home.
+The thyme bath is not real labor-intensive and most likely you may have everything you need right there in your home.
 If not, you can get dried thyme at your local health food store or use Thyme essential oil.

 You can learn the whole process HERE.